srobo/docs/programming/vision/index.md

 ## Camera

-The interface to the vision system is through the camera, accessible through `robot.camera`, there are three functions available on the camera object:
+The interface to the vision system is through the camera, accessible through `robot.camera`, there are two functions available on the camera object:

 see
 :   Take a photo using the webcam, and return a list of [`Marker`](#marker) instances, each of which describes one of the markers that were found in the image.